-- If LTC cancels a class, a class does not open as scheduled, 100% of all tuition and eligible fees will be refunded. - If a student registers but never attends, 100% of all tuition and eligible fees will be refunded. - Withdrawal through the closing of the fifth day of class per enrollment period, 100% of all tuition and eligible fees will be refunded for programs in which new students may be added. - Schedule changes through the closing of the fifth day of class per enrollment period, 100% of all tuition and eligible fees will be refunded.

-- No fees will be refunded after the closing of the fifth day of class per enrollment period.
-Industry certification fees which are not used are refundable. - Activity, facility use, partial payment, and accident insurance fees are refundable within the first five days of enrollment period. - Student kits are non-refundable if ordered or received by the student. - Registration fee is non-refundable. - After drop/add (first five days of class), students are responsible for charges incurred during the entire enrollment period as noted on the advisory receipt at the time of registration. - Balances on ID cards of less than \$10.00 are non-refundable.
-Students who withdraw during a semester are responsible for tuition and partial payment fees. - Testing fees for Florida Ready to Work, TEAS, TABE, and eCASAS, CASAS GOALS, and Certiport, are non-refundable and good for 30 days. - No refund will be given for fees used to purchase required program malpractice insurance. - Uniform items having personalized information (such as name) are not refundable. - Refund requests for extenuating circumstances (e.g., death of immediate family member, hospitalization beyond one's control; elective surgery and vacations not included) should follow the appeals process. - No refunds will be made until all financial obligations have been cleared. - If student tuition has been paid by a scholarship, the refund due will be returned to the scholarship fund or the agency that sponsored the student. - When a student is due a refund, the refund will be processed within 45 days.
-No funds will be held for future use beyond the enrollment.
+- If LTC cancels a class, a class does not open as scheduled, 100% of all tuition and eligible fees will be refunded. - If a student registers but never attends, 100% of all tuition and eligible fees will be refunded. - Withdrawal through the closing of the fifth day of class per enrollment period, 100% of all tuition and eligible fees will be refunded. - Schedule changes through the closing of the fifth day of class per enrollment period, 100% of all tuition and eligible fees will be refunded. - If a student withdraws, tuition and lab fees will be prorated after the current payment period if the student provides a 10 business day notice prior to the end of the current payment period.
+Otherwise, the subsequent payment period will incur all appropriate fees. - Industry certification fees which are not used are refundable. - Access, facility and equipment use, graduation, partial payment, and accident insurance fees are refundable within the first five days of enrollment period. - Student kits are non-refundable if ordered or received by the student. - Registration fee is non-refundable. - After drop/add (first five days of class), students are responsible for charges incurred during the enrollment period. - Balances on ID cards of less than \$10.00 are non-refundable.
+Students who withdraw during a semester are responsible for tuition and partial payment fees. - Testing fees for Florida Ready to Work, TEAS, TABE, eCASAS, CASAS GOALS, and Certiport are non-refundable and good for 30 days. - No refund will be given for fees used to purchase required program malpractice insurance. - Uniform items having personalized information (such as name) are not refundable. - Refund requests for extenuating circumstances (e.g., death of immediate family member, hospitalization beyond one's control; elective surgery and vacations not included) should follow the appeals process. - No refunds will be made until all financial obligations have been cleared. - If student tuition has been paid by a scholarship, the refund due will be returned to the scholarship fund or the agency that sponsored the student. - When a student is due a refund, the refund will be processed within 45 days.
+No funds will be held for future use beyond the enrollment period.